mslinn/awsLambdaTest/REST_API.md

 AWS_APIG_STAGE=test       # Usually called dev, prod or test
 ```

-Near the end of this page you will be instructed to create and save additional environment variables to `setEnvVars.sh` so you can return to this project at another time.
+Near the end of this page you will be instructed to create and save additional environment variables to `setEnvVars` so you can return to this project at another time.

 ## Create an API Gateway REST API